 Best for history: Athens

-You could easily spend half a day roaming the Acropolis and taking in the myriad temples in their various states: from the world-famous hilltop Parthenon to the Temples of Athena Nike and Olympian Zeus (of which only 16 of the original 104 columns are still standing), you can marvel at the dedication the Ancient Greeks showed their deities.
+You could easily spend half a day roaming the Acropolis and taking in the myriad temples in their various states.
+From the world-famous hilltop Parthenon to the Temples of Athena Nike and Olympian Zeus (of which only 16 of the original 104 columns are still standing), you can marvel at the dedication the Ancient Greeks showed their deities.
 It’s seriously cool to think that some of these structures date back 2,500 years.
-Equally impressive is the Odeon of Herodes Atticus, an ancient amphitheatre that is still used for concerts today – the likes of Elton John and Andrea Bocelli have performed there in recent years.
-You can’t visit Athens without stopping off at Panathenaic Stadium, the literal home of the Olympics Games and the only stadium in the world to be built entirely from marble.
+Equally impressive is the Odeon of Herodes Atticus, an ancient amphitheatre that is still used for concerts today: the likes of Elton John and Andrea Bocelli have performed there in recent years.
+You can’t visit Athens without stopping off at Panathenaic Stadium, the literal home of the Olympic Games, and the only stadium in the world to be built entirely from marble.
 For somewhere central to stay, the super stylish five-star Perianth Hotel is only a 15-minute walk to the Acropolis (and even boasts views of it from some of its rooms and the rooftop).

 Best for beach: Paros

 Now you’ve had your fill of culture, it’s time to set sail.
 From Athens’ port, you can catch a ferry or boat over to Paros, which usually takes three to five hours.
 Naxos’ slightly smaller cousin, you’ll find a little bit of everything here: ancient remains in the capital, thriving resort towns along the coast, and remote rural villages tucked between hills.
 Beaches hug the coastline sporadically here, but the soft sands have drawn many a traveller over the years.